Friday, May 20, 2011

 Of course we had to order something.
 This was the "Sam" - hot pastrami with cole slaw, swiss cheese and Russian dressing, on toasted rye.
 It was every bit as good as it looks.
 Maybe even better.

-We saw a lot of rustic garden wares.
+We also saw a lot of rustic garden wares.
 This one shop had about a thousand of these rusty red chairs sitting around - perfect for your overgrown "Midnight in the Garden of Good and Evil" courtyard.

 Magazine Street is full of great little boutiques, cafes, bars and gelato shops, so be sure to give it a stroll if you are in the area.
 You can get there fairly easily from the French Quarter on the St. Charles streetcar - just walk south through the Garden District - which is worth a walk around in itself just to peek through the gates of the mansions!